Table of Contents

 What causes Bad breath?

-Poor oral hygiene and underlying medical conditions are some of the most common causes of bad breath.
+Poor oral hygiene and underlying medical conditions are the most common causes of bad breath.

 How can you permanently get rid of Bad breath?

 Maintaining good oral hygiene, such as brushing your teeth regularly, may significantly improve your chances of getting rid of bad breath.
-Nonetheless, when the cause of bad breath is a result of an underlying medical condition, it is best to see a dentist.
+Nonetheless, when the cause of bad breath results from an underlying medical condition, it is best to see a dentist.

 How do you know you have a Bad Breath?